 The DOT’s penalty for non-compliant medical waste disposal is steep.
 Up to $27,500 per violation per day.
-Therefore, it’s crucial that no matter how you dispose of your medical waste, it’s done compliantly.
+Therefore, disposal must be done compliantly.

-While compliance is an important issue, many waste generators also find that using a mail back system may be cheaper than most other removal methods.
+While compliance is an important issue, many waste generators find that using a mail-back system may be cheaper than most other removal methods.